Ever since Red was diagnosed 2 years ago, I’ve learned how many options there are to treat a dog with dementia.

 Flavonoids are powerful antioxidants found in fruits and vegetables, that protect the brain against toxins, promote memory, and reduce inflammation.
 Green tea extract is a good source of flavonoids, but can be toxic to dogs if taken on an empty stomach or in too large a dose.
 If this is an option you’d like to explore, it should only be administered under the direction of a veterinary professional.

 Valerian root is an herbal supplement with mild sedative qualities that humans have traditionally used to alleviate insomnia, stress, and anxiety.
 Integrative veterinarians also recommend it for their anxious canine patients.
+My vet recommends valerian with skullcap as he feels it works better.

 “Researchers aren’t precisely sure how valerian works, but they think it may increase the amount of the neurotransmitter gamma-aminobutyric acid (GABA) in the brain.
 “Valerian root is believed to work via the receptors of the GABA, which blocks nervetransmissions between neurons that stimulate activity.
 Therefore GABA has a calming effect,” explains Wynn, who is board certified in veterinary nutrition.” (petmd.com)